prestia/mediumtonys/_posts/2023-8-30-beat-fm-band-expander.md

 ![Picture of the band expander hidden and carpet installed.](assets/img/beat-fm-band-expander/carpet-installed.jpg)

-Now, save some stations to your presets and get driving!
+Now, save some presets and enjoy!

+### Outro
+Did you find this guide helpful?
+Do you have some suggestions on how it can be improved?
+[Send me an email](mailto:tony@mediumtonysgarage.com) or make some [edits on GitHub](https://github.com/prestia/mediumtonys/blob/main/_posts/2023-8-30-beat-fm-band-expander.md).